 The excipients are the component that provides texture to the product.
 Depending on the excipients that a product incorporates, it may be a cream, a gel, an emulsion, a foam, etc. Keep in mind that all products incorporate some type of excipient to have a specific texture.
 This does not imply that the excipients are harmful, at all.
 The most common excipient is water (since it is cheap and harmless), although in the labels of cosmetic products we can usually find others such as glycerin, alcohol, acetone or silicones, used in those cases in which the active ingredients (of which I will talk later) are not soluble in water.

-Additives are components that are incorporated into cosmetic products to achieve a better preservation or a more pleasant appearance.
+Additives are components that are incorporated into skincare products to achieve a better preservation or a more pleasant appearance.
 They are in charge of giving the products their scent and color, among other aspects.
 They are responsible for the products being soft, rough, gelatinous, sticky, light, etc. Naturally, the additives can be harmless or they can be harmful.
 As I mentioned before, there is currently a great trend in cosmetics to minimize the ingredients that are incorporated into products, which is causing less and less additives to be used in favor of products with a higher concentration of active ingredients.
 In general, those who have the most sensitive skin usually appreciate the presence of fewer additives, since they are usually the most harmful ingredients and the ones that cause more irritations and problems.
 Some of the most common additives that we can find are BHT and BHA (which prevent the oxidation of the product), Phenoxyethanol and Methylparaben (to avoid the proliferation of bacteria, although this second is preferable to avoid it due to its tendency to irritate), lactic acid (for regulate the pH), limonene (to aromatize), etc.

-The active ingredients are the most important component of any cosmetic product.
+The active ingredients are the most important component of any skincare product.
 To understand us, they are the ingredients that give it its real effectiveness and that make the product give real results.
 Of course, there are plenty of active ingredients and each one will give you different results depending on their nature.
 I am going to talk very briefly about some of the most common active principles, but later I will publish several posts talking at length about these and other products:

 - Tea tree oil: has soothing, antioxidant and anti-inflammatory properties, which makes it a perfect ally when we have outbreaks of acne.